matutosi/clidatajp/README.md

 <!-- badges: end -->

 The goal of clidatajp is to provide climate data from Japan Meteorological Agency (‘JMA’).
+Data was downloaded from ‘JMA’ and edited.
 You can also download climate data from ‘JMA’.

 ## Installation